marcfehling/merge-constraints/README.md

 Setup
 =====

-You need to work on this [deal.II branch](https://github.com/marcfehling/dealii/tree/old-and-new-consistency).
+You need to work on the [deal.II master branch](https://github.com/dealii/dealii/tree/master).

 Configure this project as an in-source build as follows: